markodayan/research.2077.xyz/src/content/blog/eip-7251-increase-max-effective-balance.md

 With EIP-7251, a solo validator that migrates to `0x02`credentials can re-stake rewards (not to be confused with EigenLayer's restaking model) and earn higher rewards from having a higher effective balance.
 This mimics the compounding process adopted by staking pools, which I described earlier, and shows that adopting EIP-7251 is ideal for solo stakers as much as for large staking services.

+### Reducing operational overhead for large staking pools

 A staking service operator today is running anywhere from 1,000 to 10,000 validators (or more) on a single machine, which can problematic from a logistics perspective.
 Since maximizing ROI on staked ETH is the primary reason for running many validators, EIP-7251 ensures staking pools can continue to run profitably with fewer validators by consolidating validator balances _in protocol_.

 The ability to set variable ceilings for a validator's maximum effective balance also reduces the necessity of activating new validators, as rewards can accrue and compound for more extended periods before the `MAX_EFFECTIVE_BALANCE`threshold and the automatic partial withdrawals sweep starts.
 A potential benefit is that node operators can manage fewer validator keys and scale down the complexity of signing key management.

+## Are there any drawbacks to implementing EIP-7251?

+### Increased slashing penalty risk for large validators

 The slashing risk borne by validators with higher effective balances is arguably the biggest argument against implementing EIP-7251.
 Some might even argue that the risk of running a validator with a larger slashable balance outweighs the net benefit from consolidating validators, especially if the linear scaling properties of the initial penalty and correlation penalty remain unchanged.